 NATO’s relations with Austria

 NATO highly values its relations with Austria.
-The Allies view Austria as an effective partner and contributor to international security, which shares key values such as the promotion of international security, democracy and human rights.
+The Allies view Austria as an effective and pro-active partner and contributor to international security, which shares key values such as the promotion of international security, democracy and human rights.
 Austria selects areas of practical cooperation with NATO that match joint objectives.

 In 1996, Austrian forces joined those of NATO Allies in securing the peace negotiated in the Dayton agreement for Bosnia and Herzegovina.
 The country contributed a battalion to the NATO-led peacekeeping forces there until 2001.
-Austria is currently contributing a mechanized company and support units to the NATO-led peacekeeping force in Kosovo (KFOR), amounting to over 400 troops.
+Austria is currently contributing a mechanized company and support units to the NATO-led peacekeeping force in Kosovo (KFOR), amounting to some 600 troops.
 Austria took command of KFOR’s Multinational Task Force South (MNTF-S) in early 2008.